(Updated 18. September 2022)

 I have a free newsletter where I send out technical analyses on Bitcoin, Ethereum, Cardano, and others.
 Also, you’ll get some free guides and reviews.
 Sign up for free below:

-The number one cause for a rise in fees is too many transactions in too little time.
+The reason for high transaction fees is too many transactions in too little time.
 In other words, it’s a scaling issue.

 If a Blockchain can do 10 transactions per second (TPS), and 5000 people try to transact the same second, the fees will shoot up, as the competition for “block-space” increases.